cbirdlab/moments_pipeline_parallel/README.md

 ### POP2ID

-The name of hte population sample 2 used in the sfs
+The name of the population sample 2 used in the sfs

 ---